 The Bactrian leader stepped onto the Château lawn.
 He had a groomed white and black beard, and [mithraël] gray eyes.
 The moment he did Aliénor heard a voice in her head,

-The children of Ailronde and Galadraël are pleased to meet you, Arwen’s youngest.
+The children of Ailronde and Galadraël are pleased to meet you, Arwen’s daughter.

 Introduce yourself, Sir Knight, the Lady replied.

 I am Dmitrius son of Heliocles, grandson of Ailronde and last King of the Bactrians.

 The female haffen-ælf replied with a thought, I am Jothamela the youngest child of Gideon.

 Hence the ladder sigil on your mantle.

 Jothamela nodded her head and replied, Like my father, I strive for heaven, and then smiled a bitter smile.
 She stood beside a steed which had a copper-red pelt and markings shaped like flames.
 She was short for a haffen-ælf but as tall as any member of the Ithilæn Home Guard.
 She had olive skin, dark brown eyes and straight jet black hair, cut bluntly across her forehead.
 Although fine boned she had pronounced muscles, which were taut because of the force she was exerting to control her anxious mount.
 Jothamela’s aura was an unsteady mixture of purple and crimson.
 Aliénor sensed that some kind of powerful magic had attached itself to her and wondered whether she have the ability to wield it.